Housing

 Transfer, graduate, and professional students:

-If we hear from you after your deadline, we can still work with you to try to identify an appropriate housing option, however availability will be more limited.
-We can put you on a waiting list to be reassigned to a room that meets your needs, but cannot guarantee one will become available.
+If we hear from you after your deadline, we can still communicate your approved accommodations to Housing for them to try to identify an appropriate option, however availability will be more limited or even sold out.
+You may be put on a waiting list to be reassigned to a room that meets your needs, but we cannot guarantee when or if one will become available.

 If you are looking to continue existing housing disability accommodations, please see important info below for those timelines.